Battle of Ushant (1782): Battle

 As soon as the weather permitted, Jervis moved the French prisoners-of-war on board his ship; Maitland took a hundred prisoners on board Queen and put a prize crew onto Pégase in addition to those formerly sent by Jervis.
 Maitland ordered Pégase and a cutter that was in company to sail back home to England.
 He then immediately made sail towards the rest of the convoy, which he sighted after a fourteen-hour chase.
 Queen engaged the lone ship of the line protecting the convoy, engaging her with a broadside which was returned with only a single cannon shot, after which the French man-o'-war struck her colours.

-Maitland immediately took possession of the warship and found her to be Actionnaire, a 64-gun French ship armed en flûte and commanded by Captain de Kerangal, a Knight of the Order of Saint Louis.
+Maitland immediately took possession of the warship and found her to be Actionnaire, a 64-gun French ship armed en flûte and commanded by Captain François Julien de Quérangal.
 She had on board 260 seamen and 550 soldiers, of whom nine were killed and twenty wounded.
 At this time there were over 1,100 French prisoners on board Queen and Maitland initially attempted to chase the French ship of the line Protecteur, but quickly changed his mind and decided to assist in the capture of the remainder of the helpless convoy.
 Twelve transport ships were captured, four of them by the frigate HMS Prudente commanded by Charles FitzGerald.
 Jervis, in the meanwhile, also captured four transport ships: Fidelité (178 troops and stores), Belonne (147 troops and stores), Lionne (180 troops and stores), and Duc de Chartres (stores and arms).